TwicPics/components/src/_documentation/next.md

 ## Next.js Image Loader

-If it does not exist, create an `.env` file at the root of your project.
+If it does not exist, create a `.env` file at the root of your project.

 Set the `NEXT_PUBLIC_TWICPICS_DOMAIN` environment variable to your own [Twicpics domain](https://www.twicpics.com/docs/getting-started/fundamentals#domains-and-paths):